kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 2 heqeti builders (see new monsters), 6th/6th-level fighter/clerics of Kauket: SZ M; AL CE; AC 1; MV 90’, 120’ swimming; HD 6; HP 46, 44; #AT 1; Dmg 4-9 (short sword +2 of wounding).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: heqeti mail armor (-2 to AC); short sword +2 of wounding, amulet of natural armor +2 (see new magic items).
 Spells: bless, command, cure light wounds, light, fear; chant, hold person (x2), silence 15’ radius, speak with animals; dispel magic, curse.

-Treasure:
-The heqeti historical carvings, if removed from the wall, would bring 500-1,000 gp per panel, depending on the quality.

 ### 10-39: Practice Grounds

-This floor of this chamber is covered in a 1’ layer of dirt.
-Its walls are painted deep black, with huge white teardrops on each cardinal face.
-An 8’-tall, 4’-wide stone pillar rises from the center of the room.
-To it are shackled three bestial varumani (see new monsters); between the varumani are four practice dummies made of leather-stuffed clay.
-Eight torches are set into sconces along all four walls.
+* This floor of this chamber is covered in a 1’ layer of dirt and its walls are painted deep black, with huge white teardrops on each cardinal face.
+* An 8’-tall, 4’-wide stone pillar rises from the center of the room.
+	* To it are shackled three bestial varumani (new); between the varumani are four practice dummies made of leather-stuffed clay.
+* Eight torches are set into sconces along all four walls.

+* Unalerted
-Unalerted: If the complex is unalerted, one of the heqeti apprentices and several chosen are found here, practicing spells and weapons skills.
+	* 1 heqeti apprentice and several chosen are practicing spells and weapons skills.
 The heqeti like to use varumani as sparring dummies due to their regenerative powers.
+* Alerted

-Alerted: No one is present.
+	* No one is present.

 1 apprentice heqeti weaver (see new monsters), as a 4th-level magic user: SZ M; AL CE; AC 5; MV 120’, 90’ swimming; HD 4; HP 12; #AT 1; Dmg 2-5 (dagger).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: wand of magic missiles (54 charges); curved dagger.
 Memorized spells: enlarge, magic missile, spider climb; strength, web.
 Spell book: detect magic, enlarge, magic missile, protection from good, read magic, spider climb; darkness 15’ radius, invisibility,  strength, web.